-- "Section 15.
-The Illinois Public Aid Code is amended by changing Section 9A-11 as follows: - 8 (305 ILCS 5/9A-11) (from Ch.
+6 (305 ILCS 5/9A-11) (from Ch.
 23, par.
+9A-11)

-9A-11) - 9 Sec.
+7 Sec.
 9A-11.
+Child care.

-Child care. - (a) The General Assembly recognizes that families with children need child care in order to work.
+(a) The General Assembly recognizes that families with children need child care in order to work.
 Child care is expensive and families with low incomes, including those who are transitioning from welfare to work, often struggle to pay the costs of day care.
-The General Assembly understands the importance of helping low-income working families become and

-1 remain self-sufficient.
-The General Assembly also believes 2 that it is the responsibility of families to share in the costs 3 of child care.
-It is also the preference of the General 4 Assembly that all working poor families should be treated
+The General Assembly understands the importance of helping low-income working families become and remain self-sufficient.
+The General Assembly also believes that it is the responsibility of families to share in the costs of child care.
+It is also the preference of the General

-- 5 equally, regardless of their welfare status.
-6 (b) To the extent resources permi - (b) To the extent resources permit, the Illinois Department shall provide child care services to parents or other relatives as defined by rule who are working or participating in employment or Department approved education or training programs.
-At a minimum, the Illinois Department shall cover the following categories of families: - (1) recipients of TANF under Article IV participating in work and training activities as specified in the personal plan for employment and self-sufficiency; - (2) families transitioning from TANF to work; - (3) families at risk of becoming recipients of TANF; - (4) families with special needs as defined by rule; - (5) working families with very low incomes as defined by rule; - (6) families that are not recipients of TANF and that need child care assistance to participate in education and training activities; and - (7) foster parents or caregivers of youth in care as defined in Section 4d of the Children and Family Services education or training programs.
-Assistance provided under this paragraph shall be for the care of the youth in care;

-Act, regardless of whether they are working or participating in Department-approved employment or

-(8) youth in care, as defined in Section 4d of the Children and Family Services Act, who are parents, regardless of whether they are working or participating in Department-approved employment or education or training programs.
-Any family that receives child care assistance in accordance with this paragraph shall receive one additional 12-month child care eligibility period after the parenting youth in care's case with the Department of Children and Family Services is closed, regardless of whether they are working or participating in Department-approved employment or education or training programs;
+- 1 Assembly that all working poor families should be treated equally, regardless of their welfare status.
+2 - (b) the extent resources permit, the Illinois Department shall provide child care services to parents or other relatives as defined by rule who are working or participating in employment or Department approved education or training programs.
+At a minimum, the Illinois Department shall cover the following categories of families: - (1) recipients of TANF under Article IV participating in work and training activities as specified in the personal plan for employment and self-sufficiency; - (2) families transitioning from TANF to work; - (3) families at risk of becoming recipients of TANF; - (4) families with special needs as defined by rule; - (5) working families with very low incomes as defined by rule; - (6) families that are not recipients of TANF and that need child care assistance to participate in education and training activities; - (7) youth in care, as defined in Section 4d of the Children and Family Services Act, who are parents, regardless of income or whether they are working or participating in Department-approved employment education or training programs.
+Any family that receives child care assistance in accordance with this paragraph receive one additional 12-month child shall eligibility period after the parenting youth in care's case with the Department of Children and Family Services is closed, regardless of income or whether the parenting youth in care is working or participating in Department-approved employment or education or training programs;